Healing miracles and God

 The people in these stories were prayed for, or received some form of christian minstry.
 They were subsequently healed.
 The most obvious explanation, except for those who firmly disbelieve in a God, is that God heard the prayers and acted to heal.
 Why he didn't heal others remains a mystery.

 It seems to me that, while we should rightly judge that many healing stories have insufficient supporting evidence to justify belief (except to those who actually experienced or observed the healing), the accounts quoted above are sufficiently well supported to conclude that something unusual has occurred

 Basing our conclusions on both evidence and presuppositions is a rational process, which is formalised in Bayesian statistics (see note 1, below).
 But according to Bayesian statistics, this evidence for miracles must increase the probability of God's existence, even for a sceptic, even if only by a small amount.

 Bayesian probability is often used in risk assessment.
-It starts with an initial estimate of an occurrence, and then considers how new information changes that probability.
-An estimate is made of how likely the new information would be if the occurrence is true, and if the occurrence is false.
-For example, if one is estimating the probability that a murder suspect is guilty, and then some new evidence is received (say the results of a chemical analysis of soil on the suspect's shoe), then one can ask what is the probability of this result if the suspect is guilty and if the suspect is innocent, and the Bayesian equation allows calculation of a new probability.
+It starts with an initial estimate of the probability of an occurrence, and then considers how new information changes that probability.
+An estimate is made of how likely the new information would be if the occurrence is true, and if the occurrence is false, and then Bayes Theorem allows us to calculate a new estimate of the probability.